By Dr. Matthew Becker

 I’d like to believe there was actually a time in the synod when the only norms for church doctrine were those to which the members unconditionally subscribed in their ordination vow and their entrance into the synod (for congregations), namely, the prophetic and apostolic Scriptures and the evangelical-Lutheran Confessions.
 Certainly C. F. W. Walther opposed a legalistic and coercive understanding of the synod and its confession of orthodox doctrine.

+As a doctor of theology I have tried to take my responsibility to teach pure doctrine as seriously as did Dr. Luther.
+He, too, of course was a doctor of theology who did not pursue that doctorate but had it thrust upon him (partly to help him stop his Anfechtungen–caused partly by his navel gazing).
+Like him, I have found such teaching to be both a joy and a burden.
+Following Dr. Elert, I believe doctors of theology have been given the vocation of making responsible inquiry into various formulations of doctrine and theology and of discerning the mandatory, essential content of the church’s dogma, the necessary minimum and maximum of the church’s speech.
+As I have written elsewhere, that task continually involves putting the church in the position of being questioned, questioned about its doctrine and theological formulations, questioned about its speech and its practices.
 All Christians, but especially those who have been trained as doctors of theology, are called to test the spirits, to test church doctrine and theological formulations, to measure them against Christ, which is to say, to test them against the articles of faith and the one doctrine of the gospel as these are given in Holy Scripture and defined within the Confessions.
 Such inquiry into church doctrine ought to be continually tested as well, to discern whether it accords with an evangelical pattern of doctrine.

 There is such a thing as false doctrine and even heresy (which is worse than a false theological position that nevertheless does not deny anything essential in the doctrines of God, the person and work of Christ, the one gospel of faith, and the sacraments).
 But are there not at least some theological matters about which there can be honest disagreement without denying an essential article of the faith?
 I think there are and I believe the arguments I have made in my two dissents fall into those areas.
 I also think that my criticisms of ASSCP also fall into these areas of theological disagreement.
 Theological discussion and even argument should over time only help to strengthen our synod, its confession of the gospel, its theological understanding and applications in its mission in the contemporary world.
 But such discussion is not really possible at present, unless you are already convinced that the synod has not erred in its convention resolutions.
 In practice, the synod seems always to be above the Scriptures and the Confessions and totally closed to the notion that its (slim) majorities of delegates (and its very few CTCR members) might have made theological errors or passed resolutions or documents that impede its mission.